Terms & Conditions

 11. LOSS / ACCIDENTAL DAMAGE / VANDALISM TO CREST PLANNING AND LTD HARDWARE

-11.1 If accidental loss, damage or vandalism (caused by any party other than CREST Planning Ltd) occurs to the CREST Planning Ltd Hardware, Crest Planning Ltd will repair or replace Hardware and You will be liable for such costs.
+11.1 If accidental loss, damage or vandalism (caused by any party other than Halo Solutions Ltd) occurs to the Halo Solutions Ltd Hardware, Halo Solutions Ltd will repair or replace Hardware and You will be liable for such costs.
 Where the item cannot be repaired, a standard fee for replacement of £350 shall be applied.

 12.1 Without prejudice to any other rights or remedies to which the parties may be entitled, either party may terminate the Contract without liability to the other if;